Our practices flow from our foundational principles, and the many examples we see in the New Testament of what the early church emphasized.

-- One Regular Meeting – Although there is the notable exception of the early church in Jerusalem during the formation of the church, it seems that the normative pattern of the early church in Scripture and historical documents indicate that they had one regular meeting each week held on the first day of the week (1 Cor 16:2, Acts 20:7).
-It also seems that they came together for four primary activities, the Christians’ necessary spiritual diet (Acts 2:42–apostolic doctrine, fellowship, breaking of bread, prayers).
-Other meetings were seemingly irregular as needed: to pray brothers out of jail, to hear a missionary report, etc. We plan to only have one regular meeting each week.
-We attempt to model that meeting based on what we see as examples in passages of Scripture such as Acts 2:42; 20:7; Eph.
+We meet on Sundays – It seems that the normative pattern of the early church was one regular meeting each week held on the first day of the week (1 Cor 16:2, Acts 20:7).
+It seems that they came together for four primary activities: teaching, fellowship, breaking of bread, and prayers (Acts 2:42).
+We attempt to model our Sunday meeting based on what we see as examples in passages of Scripture such as Acts 2:42; 20:7; Eph.
 5:18-19; 1 Tim.
-2:8ff; 1 Cor.
-14:26ff, etc. [Reg], and believe that the practices described in Scripture are primarily transcultural [Trans].
-The major implications for us are as follows:
+2:8; 1 Cor.
+14:26, etc. The major implications for us are as follows:

-- Preeminence of Breaking of Bread – Of the four primary activities, the preeminent purpose for the regular meeting seemed to be remembering the Lord Jesus Christ in the breaking of bread–they met “to (purpose) break bread” (Acts 20:7; cf. 1 Cor.
+- We take the Lord’s Supper each Sunday – Of the four primary activities, the preeminent purpose for the regular meeting seemed to be remembering the Lord Jesus Christ in the breaking of bread–they met “to (purpose) break bread” (Acts 20:7; cf. 1 Cor.
 11:20).
 Therefore, almost every meeting includes remembering the death and resurrection of our Lord Jesus Christ through sharing the Lord’s Supper.

-- Men’s Leadership Role in the Church – 1 Cor.
-14 is the clearest description of the meeting of the church, revealing that each person can participate in some way in the body.
-All can share in singing, praying and speaking during the ‘edification’ time as long as it builds up the congregation and does not disrupt the assembly (1 Timothy 6:3-5; Romans 16:17).
-However, authoritative instruction is reserved for those men who have received the laying-on-of hands for teaching responsibilities (elders and teachers).
+- Men and women participate in an honorable, orderly way – 1 Cor.
+14 clearly demonstrates that both men and women contribute when the church is gathered together.
+All can share in singing, praying and speaking during the edification time as long as it builds up the congregation and does not disrupt the assembly (1 Timothy 6:3-5; Romans 16:17).
+Authoritative instruction is reserved for those men who have received the laying-on-of hands for teaching responsibilities (elders and teachers).
 Our understanding of 1 Timothy 2:11-15 is that women must not act like Eve who pulled her husband off of his original godly course (Genesis 3:3).
-Thus when women speak, whether in the time of ‘edification’ or the prayer time, they must not be disruptive but remain under the guidance of their husband, the head of house (1 Corinthians 11:3), and of the elders in the congregation (1 Timothy 3:11; 1 Corinthians 14:40; Hebrews 13:17).
-God’s purpose here seems to be to maintain proper roles of headship and fellowship by men and women in the corporate worship.
+Thus when women speak during the gathering, whether in the time of edification or the prayer time, they must not do so in a way that impugns or undermines their husband (1 Corinthians 11:3) or the elders in the congregation (1 Timothy 3:11; 1 Corinthians 14:40; Hebrews 13:17).
+Likewise the men in authority should communicate and lead in a way that honors the men and women of the households they are addressing (Matt 20:25-26, 1 Peter 5:1-4).
+God wants us to guard healthy relationships where Christ-like love and honor is evident at all times to both the believers and any non-believers who may be watching.

-- New Testament Worship Practice – Each brother is free and encouraged to bring worship (what Christ is “worth” to him) through testimonies, a hymn or spiritual song, prayer, Scripture, commentary, etc. for the edification of the saints through the praise of Our Lord Jesus Christ (Eph.
+- Members are welcome to share – Each believer is free and encouraged to bring worship (what Christ is “worth” to him) through testimonies, a hymn or spiritual song, prayer, Scripture, commentary, etc. for the edification of the saints through the praise of Our Lord Jesus Christ (Eph.
 5:18-19; 1 Tim.
-2:8ff; 1 Cor.
-14:26ff).
-Fathers are encouraged to have their sons take an active role in bringing worship once they have become a young adult (around the age of 12-13).
-Teachers bring more systematic teaching of the Scriptures (Titus 1:9, 2 Tim 4:2) which includes interaction with the men so they will be better able to answer their wives and children’s questions at home (1 Cor.
-14:35; Acts 20:11).
+2:8; 1 Cor.
+14:26).
+Teachers bring more systematic teaching of the Scriptures (Titus 1:9, 2 Tim 4:2) and invite interaction (Acts 20:11).
 Fellowship is also part of the worship service.

 - Worship is more important than music style